BYD Dolphin G: the Chinese hybrid that wants to retire the Yaris in Europe

 The technical move to take on European compacts 🚗

 The Dolphin G uses BYD's DM-i hybrid platform, combining a gasoline engine with an electric one to offer an electric range of around 80 kilometers.
 It is expected to measure about 4.1 meters, positioning it between the Toyota Yaris and the Renault Clio.
-The strategy hinges on a competitive price and a ZERO emissions label, two strong arguments to convince a European customer accustomed to more traditional models.
+The strategy revolves around a competitive price and a ZERO emissions label, two strong arguments to convince a European customer accustomed to more traditional models.

 The Chinese dilemma: building a small car for a continent that is not its home 🌍